 "Enterprise IT managers want to address user demands for access to collaborative technologies on a variety of devices," said Thomas Wyatt, vice president and general manager at Cisco.
 "At the same time, resellers are looking to enable IT managers to maximize the value of existing investments while they transition to next-generation collaboration technologies."

 Cisco UC 9.0 aims to do all of this.
 A new featured called Extend and Connect works with Jabber to bring any third-party phone into the Cisco UC environment.
-Cisco is also offering support for fixed convergence to give users with any type of mobile phone access to more desk phone-like features anywhere -- without the need of a smartphone, a data plan, or a mobile client installed on the phone.
+Cisco is also offering support for fixed convergence to give users with any type of mobile phone access to more desk phone-like features anywhere -- without the need of a smartphone, a plan, or a mobile client installed on the phone.

 On the video front, UC 9.0 promises better bandwidth management via a built-in implementation of Call Admission Control.
-CAC automatically creates a logical view of the so the system can dynamically update management across clusters and locations to ensure optimal call quality, even during peak usage periods.
+CAC automatically creates a logical view of the network so the system can dynamically update management across clusters and locations to ensure optimal call quality, even during peak usage periods.
 Cisco is also offering support for additional video endpoints and a dial by e-mail feature.

 "We've relied on Cisco Unified Communications for several years, and this latest version brings several updates that answer pressing business needs.
-Voice traffic has increased exponentially on our network, especially during peak times when applications are due for enrollment and financial aid," said Nick Ciesinski, network architect at the University of Wisconsin.
+Voice traffic has increased exponentially on our network, especially during peak times when are due for enrollment and financial aid," said Nick Ciesinski, network architect at the University of Wisconsin.
 "Native queuing gives us a way to automate the handling of those spikes in call activity."

-The list of upgrades to Cisco's Unified Communications platform goes on and on, from customer collaboration upgrades to enhancements to Cisco Unified Contact Center Express and even licensing improvements.
+The list of upgrades to Cisco's Unified Communications platform goes on and on, from collaboration upgrades to enhancements to Cisco Unified Contact Center Express and even licensing improvements.

 Zeus Kerravala, principal analyst at ZK Research, said part of Cisco's strategy is to think mobile first.